Who is this course for?

 The course is designed for mature students who may have been out of education for some time but have a keen interest and enthusiasm in the creative arts.
 The course offers the chance to develop students' growing knowledge and skills in a variety of practical art and design areas in preparation for study at degree level.

 The course will give you a broad range of experiences across art and design disciplines and equip you with the skills to progress into Higher Education.
 Enrolment on the course guarantees an interview on one of our Foundation Degree or degree level courses including media make-up, fashion and textiles, interior and surface design, fine art or graphic media and communication.
 The course contains a series of project assignments assessed and marked internally with external verification at pass, merit and distinction level.
-There are no exams on the main qualification although students can also take the opportunity to study for additional qualifications such as GCSE Maths and English, which may have an exam at the end of the course.
+There is one timed assessment on the main qualification and students can also take the opportunity to study for additional qualifications such as GCSE Maths and English, which may have an exam at the end of the course.

 The course is delivered in our well-equipped studios working with enthusiastic and committed tutors.
 The delivery includes lectures, discussion groups, essays, and practical work.
 The course delivery is supported by new state-of-the-art workshops, a team of expert Technical Demonstrators and outstanding facilities to develop students' craft and technical skills.